OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

     ```

 6. Run the script.
-7. Open the console.
-Go to the **Ellipses** menu and press **Logs...**.
-8. You should see `[Array[1]]` in the console.
+7. You should see `[Array[1]]` in the console.
 This is not a number because ranges are two-dimensional arrays of data.
 That two-dimensional range is being logged to the console directly.
-Luckily, the Code Editor does let you see the contents of the array.
+Luckily, the Code Editor lets you see the contents of the array.
-9. When a two-dimensional array is logged to the console, it groups column values under each row.
+8. When a two-dimensional array is logged to the console, it groups column values under each row.
 Expand the array log by pressing the blue triangle.
-10. Expand the second level of the array by pressing the newly revealed blue triangle.
+9. Expand the second level of the array by pressing the newly revealed blue triangle.
 You should now see this:

     ![The console log displaying the the output "-20.05", nested under two arrays.](../images/tutorial-4.png)